imlevelhead/langsmith-mcp-server/README.md

 - 🔍 **Smart Search**: "Find private prompts containing the word 'joke'"
 - 📝 **Template Access**: "Pull the template for the 'legal-case-summarizer' prompt"
 - 🔧 **Configuration**: "Get the system message from a specific prompt template"
+- 🐛 **Run Analysis**: "Analyze what happened in run 'run-abc123' including its child runs and error details"

 ## 🛠️ Available Tools